 - Tariffs change and shipping delays

-- Tariffs and Import restrictions can change at a whim, which can impact the pricing and delivery of your components.
+- Electronics manufacturing tariffs and Import restrictions can change at a whim, which can impact the pricing and delivery of your components.

 - Import Customs can also delay approving your components due to poor paperwork or increased volume due to holidays or busy times of the year.